-Bulk CDC is usually produced from carbides that are in form of fine powders; therefore, the resulting CDC is also a fine-grained powder by its consistency.
-As a rule, the IEAP electrodes are fabricated from CDC powder that has been fully chlorinated, i.e., it is supposed not to contain its precursors – metal carbides.
+Bulk CDC is usually produced from carbides that are in the form of fine powder; therefore, the resulting CDC is also a fine-grained powder by its consistency.
+As a rule, IEAP electrodes are fabricated from a CDC powder that has been fully chlorinated, i.e. it is supposed not to contain its precursors – metal carbides.
 It has been demonstrated that CDC, unlike the majority of activated carbons, is fabricable by lithographic methods [123,124].
 This makes CDC distinctive in the field of high-surface area carbons, as it opens a possibility to produce electrochemical devices with CDC electrodes in micro- or nanoscale.